Find an Orthodontist near you

 What if your teeth are straight but your jaw has become misaligned?

-While some jaw pain can be attributed to stress or injury, it can also be caused by dental misalignment.
+While some jaw issues can be attributed to stress or injury, it can also be caused by dental misalignment.
 Some of the signs of a misaligned jaw you should keep an eye on include:

 • tightness of the jaw